 - Schools have been partially reopened for young children and those taking exams; all pupils will be allowed to return to class gradually during the summer term.

-- Social distancing remains largely in place, although people from two different households are now allowed to meet.
+- Social distancing will remain largely in place until at least 29 June, although people from two different households are now allowed to meet.

 - Museums, exhibitions, memorials, zoos and botanical gardens in Germany can reopen in Germany, provided they can fulfil social distancing and hygiene requirements.